 Encourage children to pick a taco number card and place the corresponding number of tacos on the dragon’s plate.
 After they’re done, they can count out each taco to check for accuracy.

-Extension Possibilities for your Dragon Loves Taco Math Game
+Extension Possibilities for your Dragon Loves Taco Numbers Game

 This 1 to 1 correspondence activity is ideal for toddlers and early preschoolers to work on counting out the correct number of taco’s to represent the number on the taco card.
 But you may want to switch it up a little once they have the hang of counting out – how about trying some of these extension activity suggestions –